Deer Funnels | Changing Deer Behavior with a Bush Hog

 Proof of Concept: Mason Waddell’s Opening Day Georgia Buck

 Last year in August (2017) Michael, Edwin, and Mason saw an opportunity on a large overgrown field.
 The field was at the bottom of several hardwood ridges and bedding areas.
 Naturally the overgrown old field habitat was filled with native grasses and forbs, briars, and saplings making it an ideal staging area and link between the bedding areas on the ridge.
 Realizing this, Michael and Edwin worked to bush hogged lanes through the thicket and funnel the deer to one centralized point leading out of field and into the largest bedding area on the ridges.
 The funnel through the field was then enhanced with a Big & J Deadly Dust™ and BB2 Granular™.
-When opening day arrived Mason climbed up in the Hawk ladder stand just 20 yards from this funnel and scored an opening day Georgia buck!
+When opening day arrived Mason climbed his ladder stand just 20 yards from this funnel and scored an opening day Georgia buck!

 Small-Scale Deer Funnels for the Woods